angry-bender/forensicssetup/README.md

 ## KNOWN ISSUES

 ### Choco packages that are broken [#18](../../issues/18)

-- [x] Plaso - Maintainer Contacted - Workaround made
-- [x] winbg- Maintainer Contacted - Fixed
-- [ ] regripper- Maintainer Contacted - (Also part of autospy)
+ regripper- Maintainer Contacted - (Also part of autospy)

 ### Package issues